An aperiodic tile with edge-to-edge orientational matching rules: Introduction

 Throughout, we shall call a tiling of the plane by isometric copies of the single tile of Figure \ref{fig: tile} \emph{valid} when tiles meet edge-to-edge and satisfy rules \RI\ and \RII\ at each edge.
 Our main theorem is that such tilings exist, and that they are always non-periodic:

 \begin{thm} There exist valid tilings by the tile of Figure \ref{fig: tile}.
-Morever, any valid tiling $T$ is non-periodic; that is, if $T = T+x$ for $x \in \R^2$, then $x=0$. \end{thm}
+Moreover, any valid tiling $T$ is non-periodic; that is, if $T = T+x$ for $x \in \R^2$, then $x=0$. \end{thm}

 As we shall show in Section \ref{sec: hull}, the \RI\ rule alone forces \RI-triangles to contain a particular hierarchical nesting of others, just as in the Socolar--Taylor tilings.
 The way that arbitrarily large such triangles are forced with the new rule \RII, however, is quite different.
 Indeed, firstly, the matching rules being edge-to-edge allows for tilings with `infinite fault lines', as well as some others defects, as discussed in Section \ref{sec: hull}.
-Secondly, the patterns of tile parities (given by labelling hexagons only with the information of whether the tile of Figure \ref{fig: tile} or its mirror image is used) are very different, and in fact closely follow the structure of the \RI-edges, which are required to carry the same parities across them.
+Secondly, the patterns of tile parities (given by labelling hexagons only with the information of whether the tile of Figure \ref{fig: tile} or its mirror image is used) are very different, and in fact closely follow the structure of the \RI-edges, which are forced to carry the same parities across them.

-This observation leads to a surprisingly simple proof of aperiodicity, which we can briefly outline here.
-Firstly, one may show that following one \RI-edge to another, belonging to an exterior triangle, flips charges of the \RI-edges (Lemma \ref{lem: no chains}).
-One may use this to show that following one \RI-edge to another always leads to a longer edge (Lemma \ref{lem: length}); the alternative would lead to a spiral of edges ending in a period three cycle (Figure \ref{fig: spiral}) resulting in a parity mismatch.
+This observation leads to a remarkably simple proof of aperiodicity, presented in full detail in Section \ref{sec:aperiodicity}, on pages \pageref{sec:aperiodicity}--\pageref{sec: existence}, but which we briefly outline now.
+It is easily seen that following one \RI-edge forwards to a second one, belonging to an exterior triangle, flips charges of the \RI-edges (Lemma \ref{lem: no chains}).
+This implies that the second \RI-edge is longer (Lemma \ref{lem: length}); the alternative would lead to a spiral of edges ending in a period three cycle (Figure \ref{fig: spiral}) resulting in a parity mismatch.
 Hence there is no upper limit on the lengths of the edges of \RI-triangles (Corollary \ref{cor: unbounded lines}), from which non-periodicity quickly follows.